TABLE OF CONTENTS

 Scary, right?

-User Geldmann3 over on the 3DCenter Forum found something interesting about 12th Gen Intel parts, and the same applies to 13th Gen Intel as well.
+User Geldmann3 over on the 3DCenter Forum found something interesting about 12th Gen Intel parts, and the same applies to 13th and 14th Gen Intel as well.

 Here’s a table that encapsulates a few interesting data points from there: